Fairgrounds in Pomona to organize cricket at LA28 Olympic Games - ExBulletin

 Fairgrounds in Pomona to organize cricket at LA28 Olympic Games

-Cricket will be performed at a specially built temporary location on the trade fair area in Pomona, South California, during the 2028 Olympic Games organized by Los Angeles, the LA28 organization committee announced Tuesday.
+Dubai [UAE]April 16 (ANI): The International Cricket Council (ICC) welcomed the announcement on Tuesday that the trade fair area in Pomona, South California, will organize Cricket at the upcoming Olympic Games in Los Angeles, according to the ICC official website.

-Pomona is located about 50 km east of Los Angeles and the Beursterrein, officially known as Fairplex, is a 500 -hectare complex that has organized the Los Angeles County Fair since 1922.

-The LA28 Olympic Games, which will be held from 14 to 30 July, see Cricket returning to the event for the first time since 1900 Great Britain played France in a two-day game.

-There will be a competition of six teams for men and women With the sport that is 90 athlete quota assigned, which means that there are squadrons for each 15-players.
-The qualifying route and closures still have to be determined.
+The excitement around the Olympic comeback of Cricket was built because it was confirmed that the sport would return to the matches after a gap between 128 years.

+On April 9, the Board of Directors of the International Olympic Committee (IOC) confirmed the quota of the player and the number of participating teams for cricket at the 2028 Olympic Games.

+Both the T20 competitions for men and ladies will each contain six teams.
+A quota of 90 players will be assigned per gender, so that each nation can be introduced a team of up to 15 players.

+The entire tournament schedule will be completed closer to the start of the games.

-“We welcome the announcement of the location for Cricket in Los Angeles 2028, because it is an important step in the direction of preparing for the return of our sport to the Olympic Games,” said Jay Shah, the ICC chairman.
-“Although Cricket is a hugely popular sport, it will be a fantastic opportunity to expand traditional boundaries when it can be seen at the Olympic Games in the fast, exciting T20 format that a new audience should appeal to.”
+“We welcome the announcement of the location for Cricket in Los Angeles 2028, because it is an important step in the direction of preparing our sport to the Olympic Games,” said ICC chairman Jay Shah, as quoted by the ICC -Official website.

+“Although Cricket is a hugely popular sport, it will be a fantastic opportunity to expand traditional boundaries when it can be seen at the Olympic Games in the fast, exciting T20 format that a new audience should address.
+On behalf of the ICC, I want to add my thanks to LA28 and ICC members in preparing cricket.
-During last year's world cup in the US and the Caribbean, a pop-up stadium was built in New York, which organized the India-Pakistan competition between its competitions, with Central Broward Stadium in Lauderhill and Grand Prairie Stadium in Texas.

-Cricket joins five new sports on LA28 – Baseball/softball, flag football, Lacrosse (Sixes) and Squash.
+Cricket's return to the Olympic Games was confirmed in October 2023, in addition to the recording of five extra sports for the Los Angeles matches – baseball/softball, flag football, Lacrosse (Sixes) and Squash.

 |